fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 ## Overview

-When a client requests a Service, the protocol determines the best route to the nodes where the service replicas and workload allocates.
+When a client requests a service, the protocol determines the best route to the nodes where the service replicas and workload allocates.

 Once the computation is successful, the data streaming routes to the client.
 On-client request fulfillment, a proof of delivery is generated containing cryptographically secured metadata about the original request, any parts involved and the resources consumed.

 The Delivery Acknowledgements are stored locally in the participating node memory pools, rolled-up to the protocol consensus consistently throughout the Epoch.
 This agreement forms by a random committee of any healthy Nodes that use the information provided to reward the Nodes fairly.

-## About the protocol
+## The protocol

-The Fleek Network is designed to deliver computation cheaper, faster and more efficiently than existing Cloud providers by allowing anyone to offer computer resources for rewards.
+The Fleek Network is designed to deliver computation cheaper, faster and more efficiently than existing cloud providers by allowing anyone to offer computer resources for rewards.
 Including, secured information about who requested it on the network.

 The Fleek Network is a proof-of-stake protocol, that takes advantage of Ethereum for staking, payments, governance and other economic features.